ShubhamVG/shubhamvg.github.io/lib/blogs/markdowns/neurodivergence_vs_1d_personality.md

 hate that word!
 I am a big believer of *"Talent without hard work is talent wasted"* and *"Hard work can beat talent when talent does not work as hard."*)
 <br><br>
-From next time, when you meet a hard worker, appreciate their hard word and don't just say that "you must be a genius" please.
+From next time, when you meet a hard worker, appreciate their hard work and don't just say that "you must be a genius" please.
 Even if you take nothing from this blog post, it's totally fine and understandable but please make this a lifelong lesson and pass it on!